biocore/empress/README.md

 table*).
 If you'd like to read more about this, there's some informal discussion in [pull request 237](https://github.com/biocore/empress/pull/237).

+The command below uses the *raw dataset* and removes extra samples not represented in the ordination (using the `--p-filter-extra-samples` flag):

 ```bash
 qiime empress plot \
     --i-tree docs/moving-pictures/rooted-tree.qza \